The Iran Flag, standard, or as it is called in old Persian, “Derafsh”, has a long and interesting history.

 There are different beliefs and opinions about the background of the Lion and Sun motif in Iran.

-The Sun which is the source of life has always been portrayed as a beautiful round smiley female face in drawings.
-“Khurshid” which is the Farsi word for sun alongside Anahita and Mitra are names for daughters in Persian/Parsi/Farsi.
+The Sun is the source of life and has always been portrayed as a beautiful, round, smiling female face in Iranian drawings.
+“Khurshid” is the Farsi word for sun, alongside Anahita and Mitra, which are names for daughters in Persian/Parsi/Farsi.

 P.S.
 This post is written in remembrance of Majid Reza Rahnavard and Mohammad Hosseini.
-They were executed by the murderous Islamic Republic regime in December 2022 and January 2023 respectively.
+The murderous Islamic Republic regime executed them in December 2022 and January 2023, respectively.
 Their crime was choosing their true Iranian identity over the identity that the Islamic regime forced on them for the last 43 years of invading Iran.

 The Instagram profile (osima_370) belonged to Mohammad Hosseini.